nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - **Time Source Integrity**: Trusted time sources are necessary to prevent replay attacks and ensure the freshness of attestation data.

-- **Data Store Security**: The shared data store containing trusted host compositions and geofence policies must be protected against unauthorized access and tampering, using encryption and access controls.
+- **Data Store Security**: The shared data store containing trusted host compositions must be protected against unauthorized access and tampering, using encryption and access controls.
+The shared data store can be split as follows for higher security - 1) Host EKs (e.g., MDM) used by server and 2) Host EKs + Geolocation sensor details (e.g., location sensor hardware datastore)

 By addressing these considerations, the framework aims to provide a secure and reliable foundation for verifiable geofencing in diverse deployment environments.

 # IANA Considerations

 This document has no IANA actions.

+# Appendix - Items to follow up

+## Restart time attestation/remote verification of agent for integrity and proof of residency on Host

+For the agent restart case, it is not clear how the storage in TPM PCR will be accompished - TODO - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles.

 # Acknowledgments
 {:numbered="false"}